sjpence/manual-mds220/05_Operation.md

 Using the adjustable finger bars on the carrier, adjust the bars to just hold the board.
 Excessive finger pressure on the board could cause it to warp when it enters the solder.
 The board should be held just tight enough to prevent the board from falling out or floating off during soldering.

-Make sure the compressed air supply for the fluxer is turned on and that the pressure regulator is set correctly as described in section 4.3.
+Make sure the compressed air supply for the fluxer is turned on and that the pressure regulators are set correctly.

 Press the green START button located on the Main Menu screen.
-The cams should lower the carrier to the halfway point, the flux should start to foam, and after the programmed flux delay the carriage should begin to roll forward towards the fluxer.
+The cams should home themselves and after the programmed flux delay the carriage should begin to roll forward towards the fluxer.
 If this fails to happen press the red ABORT button.
 The carriage should return to the home position.
 Press the START button to try again.

 > **Note:** Pressing the red ABORT button will not immediately stop the carriage, but rather it will allow the carriage to finish its direction of travel to a convenient preprogrammed point, before it returns to the home.
 This prevents the dross skimmer blade from getting caught.
 >